SamsungInternet/SamsungBluetoothWiFiManager/README.md

      /> sudo node-install -v 8.10

 Then select the specific version you require.
+At the time of writing this was option 21 to install version 8.10

 Once you have installed node you can check the version like this: